LBBNetwork/VCF400/README.md

 * Create CL stub for ADMCRTEXHB so you don't have to manually type CALL ADMCRTEXHB PARM... all the time
-* Password protect EXHBMENU's exit option (Completed)
 * Finish ADMSETTING (the only setting right now is the admin password, I think I'm just going to be lazy and set that as a DFU program)
-* Add function to ADDVOTE to block execution if voting has ended
+* Add function to ADDVOTE to block execution if voting has ended (Completed)
-* Add screen to ADDVOTE to politely inform user that the exhibit is not eligible for awards on launch instead of going through the whole application
+* Add screen to ADDVOTE to politely inform user that the exhibit is not eligible for awards on launch instead of going through the whole application (Not going to add)
-* Add receipt printer support to voting program (started editing the RLU, not working yet)
+* Add receipt printer support to voting program (now working)